thales-markets/thales-improvement-proposals/TIPs/TIP-99.md

 Furthermore, Overtime liquidity providing program is to be incentivized with OP and THALES rewards as well as count towards gamified staking rewards.

 Liquidity providers will split a pot of 5,000 OP tokens and 5,000 THALES tokens a week for 12 weeks, which can be extended with a governance vote.

+I am proposing two ways of implementing this:

+# Option 1

 ## Specification